 Non-obvious Animal Products to Avoid in Ingredient Lists

 Some products aren't obviously non-vegan.
 When you're shopping for vegan food, take a look at the label and avoid these ingredients:

-Honey – mass production methods mean honey isn't vegan.
+Honey - mass production methods mean honey isn't vegan.
 But you can make your own vegan honey!

 Beeswax - avoid for the same reason as above.